1971 UCLA Bruins football team

-The 1971 UCLA Bruins football team represented University of California, Los Angeles (UCLA) in the 1971 NCAA University Division football season.
-The team was coached by Pepper Rodgers and was ranked 15th by AP in the pre-season poll.
-The team finished the season with a 2–7–1 record.
+The 1971 UCLA Bruins football team represented the University of California, Los Angeles (UCLA) in the Pacific-8 Conference (Pac-8) during the 1971 NCAA University Division football season.
+Led by new head coach Pepper Rodgers, the Bruins were ranked 15th by AP in the pre-season poll, but finished at 2–7–1 (1–4–1 in Pac-8, last).
+Home games were played at the Los Angeles Memorial Coliseum.